sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflow-job-options.md

 *Admission Types* allow specifying days on which the Job can start.
 In addition, month ranges can be specified limiting the *Admission Type* to certain months.

-- **Weekdays** specifies the days of week on which the Job can start.
+- **Weekdays** specify the days of week on which the Job can start.
-- **Specific Weekdays** specifies relative weekdays such as the first or last Monday in a month..
+- **Specific Weekdays** specify relative weekdays such as the first or last Monday of a month.
-- **Specific Days** specifies days of year.
+- **Specific Days** specify days of year.
-- **Month Days** specifies relative days in a month, for example the first or last of month.
+- **Month Days** specify relative days in a month, for example the first or last day of month.

 ### Execution Period